newst4rt/waybar-bitpanda/README.md

 ## Configuration

-CoinTicker creates by itself a configuration file at start up after finishing the execution with the `init` parameter.
-For Linux it's necessary after changing the configuration manually to execute the `update` parameter to apply the settings.
+CoinTicker creates by itself a configuration file at start up after finishing the execution with the `init` argument.
+For Linux it's necessary after changing the configuration manually to execute the programe with the argument `update` to apply the settings.
 Use `reset` for deleting the current configuration.

 ## Credits